 As the brains behind this endeavor in our programs like AutoCAD roster describes it, SketchUp Pro is like a pencil with superpowers.
-It comes filled to the brim with both easy as well as advanced features which allow a host of professionals to exploit them in their work.
+It comes filled to the brim with both easy as well as advanced features that allow a host of professionals to exploit them in their work.
 These include commercial interiors, engineering, light construction, film and stage, game design, woodworking, kitchen and bath design, architecture and urban planning.
 There’s even a LayOut feature embedded here which helps transform your models into drawings.
 You’ll also find a dedicated instructor panel for beginners, contextual tips and online resources to help you fashion your masterpieces along with section planes, styles and 3D Warehouse.
 The program further complies with imports and exports of formats such as DWG, DAE, TIF, PNG, DXF, 3DS, KMZ and JPG.
 This bundle is up for grabs at $590.

 The DWG/DXF-native CAD software is created especially for those who are looking for a professional drafting solution that won’t eat right through their pockets.
 According to the developer, you can expect to see all generic CAD features as well as a whole slew of advanced tools.
 This list includes gradient hatch, trace parts and Cadenas integration, PDF to DWG converter, iCADLib module, 3D ACIS modeling, Google Earth integration, multiGRIP editing, advanced rendering, parametric architectural plug-in, image georeferencing, and PC3 support.

 There are also large block libraries and a Blocks manager that comprises of over 22,000 blocks.
 The 2D and 3D design software is available in a number of different languages like traditional and simplified Chinese, Spanish, French, German, Czech, Russian, Italian and Polish.
 Compatible with Windows Vista, XP, 7 and 8 PCs, it bears a price tag that reads $399.